 What to Do if You Identify a Spoof

-If you successfully identify a counterfeit email, do not open any documents attached to it or websites it links to.
-Your computer or network will become infected.
-Instead, please report it to us immediately so we can take necessary steps to fix the situation.
+If you successfully identify a counterfeit email, again, do not open any documents attached to it or websites it links to.
+Your device or network will become infected.
+Instead, please report it to your IT administrator immediately so we can take necessary steps to fix the situation.

 You can never be too cautious with your information online.
 Remember, never open any attachments or links within a suspicious email, even if it appears to be from somebody you know.